Delta Airline Credit Cards Review

-The Delta Reserve card is the top-tier credit card from the airline.
-With an annual fee of $495, the card may seem expensive.
+The Delta Reserve credit card from American Express is the top-tier credit card from the airline.
+With an annual fee of $550, the card may seem expensive.
 But, for the frequent Delta flyer, the cost is easily worth it.

-The prominent perk with the Delta Reserve card is the annual domestic companion certificate (economy or first class).
+The prominent perk with the Delta Reserve credit card from American Express is the annual domestic companion certificate (domestic first class, Delta Comfort+ or domestic main cabin).
 Depending on the flight, this ticket alone could be worth the entire annual fee or more.

-Those who do expect to spend a lot of money on the Delta Reserve card will see even more benefits through the Medallion program, since the Delta Reserve card makes it easier to get a higher Medallion status.
+Those who do expect to spend a lot of money on the Delta Reserve credit card from American Express will see even more benefits through the Medallion program since the Delta Reserve credit card from American Express makes it easier to get a higher Medallion status.